UglyCode/100-days-of-code/r1-log.md

 *Link: https://github.com/UglyCode/my-cheat-sheets/tree/master/Udemy/ZTM_CWD/startup-landing-page*

 ### R1D28
-Went though CSS grid topic and created my fir landing withh flexbox and grid.
+Went though CSS grid topic and created my fir landing with flexbox and grid.

 *Link: https://github.com/UglyCode/my-cheat-sheets/tree/master/Udemy/ZTM_CWD/project-start*

+### R1D29
+I finally reached an JS section of the course, witch is more familiar for me.
+Did some exercises.

+*There is no link here.
+I did all in console :)*